EINION AP CELYNIN OF LLWYDIARTH

 Madog Cyffin 1300

 c.
 1360.
-Dwnn i, 294 and Dwnn ii, 277 call Lleuci a daughter of Ednyfed Llwyd ap Gruffudd ap Ieuan ap
+Dwnn i, 294 and Dwnn ii, 277 cite his marriage to a Lleuci ferch Ednyfed Llwyd ap Gruffudd ap Ieuan ap

 (b) Dwnn i, 294 and Dwnn ii,

 277 cite this marriage which does fit chronologically.
-Madog Cyffin occurs 6 generation after Madog ap Maredudd ap Bleddyn
+Madog Cyffin occurs 6 generations after Madog ap Maredudd ap Bleddyn

 ap Cynfyn(born c.
 1095), being descended from Madog's base son Einion Efell.

 (c) Dwnn i, 294 says he married

 Mallt ferch Hywel Sele ap Meurig, a lady born c.
 1410 of the Nannau family, again confirming that Gruffudd was a generation

 too young to have been in the Glendwr rebellion.
 Hywel Sele was killed by Owain Glendwr when Hywel tried to assassinate

 him during a hunting trip together; Owain had thought Hywel an ally and didn't know he was loyal to King Henry IV.